minhle02/aerophone-electrical-controller/README.md

 # aerophone-electrical-controller

-In this project, I collaborate with 3 mechanical engineering student and 1 electrical student to convert an inexpensive commercial drone into a flycam.
-On the electrical side, we achieve the flycam functioncality by adding an ESP32-CAM module and a Raspberry Pi Pico controller.
-The ESP32-CAM code was written in C++ with Arduino libraries, while Pi Pico code was written in MicroPython.
+In this project, I collaborated with 3 mechanical engineering students and 1 electrical student to convert an inexpensive commercial drone into a flycam.
+On the electrical side, we achieved the flycam functioncality by adding an ESP32-CAM module and a Raspberry Pi Pico controller.

 <img alt = "Converted Drone" src = "photos/converted-drone.jpg" width = 500>
 <img alt = "Electrical Schematic" src = "photos/electrical-schematic.png" width = 400>

  The ESP32-CAM code was written in C++ with Arduino libraries.
 The ESP32-CAM module can take picture while acting as a Web Server.
-A simple Web UI for user's phone is also built.
+A simple Web UI for user's phone was also built.
 The ESP32-CAM is configured to be an Access Point.
 Upon connecting to ESP32-CAM module, user's phone can communicate with the ESP32-CAM via HTTP requests.
 From the Web Interface on the phone, the user can command the module to take a picture.
 The user can also receive pictures and receive alerts about the module's operational status: height and battery level.

 <img alt = "UI at normal operation" src = "photos/ui-at-normal-op.png" width = 500>
 <img alt = "UI at error" src = "photos/ui-at-error.png" width = 500>